 More often than not, a bankruptcy filing signifies that you are in financial trouble.
 You want and expect to get a fresh start by having your debt discharged or wiped out.
 Usually, a discharge stops any collection efforts from your creditors, that is, if your debt is eligible for discharge.
 However, some bankruptcy filings end up being dismissed or closed by the bankruptcy court.
-This happens when you choose not to proceed with your bankruptcy case, you are not able to comply with all the requirements, or worse, you committed bankruptcy fraud.
+This can happen under three circumstances.
+First, when you choose not to proceed with your bankruptcy case.
+Two, you are not able to comply with all the requirements.
+Or three and worse, you committed bankruptcy fraud.

-At the time of dismissal, you will no longer enjoy the protection of an automatic stay, the order that stops creditors from taking action to collect debts during a bankruptcy case.
+At the time of dismissal, you will no longer enjoy the protection of an automatic stay.
+An automatic stay is an order that stops creditors from taking action to collect debts during a bankruptcy case.
 This means, your collectors can continue or resume all collection efforts against you, including lawsuits, garnishments, foreclosure, and asset seizures.
 Since there is additional interest and/or penalties accrued from the time of a bankruptcy filing, you will be liable to pay off more than the amount that was due before you filed for bankruptcy.

 Voluntary Bankruptcy Dismissal